sourabhkhot-ns/spring-boot-poc/Readme.md

 * Accept, log, and store incoming notifications
 * Expose a GET endpoint to retrieve all notifications
+* Send activity events to `activity-service` for all received notifications

 ### 📦 REST Endpoints